-Listed below are the therapeutic modalities I consider to be at the core of my practice.
-In addition, I utilize an eclectic mix of healing modalities that are tailored to meet the needs of each client throughout the therapeutic process.
+I utilize an eclectic mix of modalities tailored to meet the needs of each person.

 Mindfulness-Based Cognitive Therapy (MBCT)